-1. Sayen Botanical Garden
+1. Enjoy nature at the Sayen Botanical Garden

 Now it could not be a quiet small town if there was not a botanical garden around.
 This 30-acre garden is filled with an assortment of flowers that can make any nature lover fall in love all over again.

-2. Veterans Park
+2. Visit Hamilton’s Largest Park

 This park consists of not only a playground but a skate park, a lake, a dog park, a tennis court, and so much more.
 In total, this park is 333 – acres.
 It is also home to monuments that are attributed to the men and women that fought for this country.

 During the Fourth of July, they host a fireworks show, so it may be a good idea to go around this time to enjoy this experience.

-3. Legendary Exotics
+3. Have Fun Visiting Legendary Exotics

 If you have the desire or the adrenaline to go fast, then Legendary Exotics is the place to go.
 They play host to several top model cars, like the Ferrari or Lamborghini, and provide you with a driving experience that will leave your body shaking.
 You will not want to let go of the wheel after you get out of one of these cars.

 Started by car enthusiasts whose main goal is to give anyone the opportunity to drive high-end cars.
 Legendary exotics will give you the keys to these cars, and certain packages give you the chance to switch out to a different car at designated checkpoints.

-4. Cloak and Dagger Escape Room
+4.Go Play at the Cloak and Dagger Escape Room

 Even when it is not Halloween, you can still have Halloween-themed adventures.
 That’s what the Cloak and Dagger Escape Room hope to provide.
-The name implies it all; it’s a building that encompasses several rooms, all with different themes and different storylines.
+The name implies it all it’s a building that encompasses several rooms, all with different themes and different storylines.
 Your objective for the course is to take those hints given to you and find a way out within a certain timeframe.